liuyulo/note/src/game/01-comb.typ

 == Hex

 We introduce the game of #Hex and show its determinacy.
-In particular, we show that #Hex has no ties through a reduction to #Y. We conclude the section with a proof of Brower Fixed Point Theorem using #Hex.
+In particular, we show that #Hex has no ties through a reduction to another game #Y. We conclude the section with a proof of Brower Fixed Point Theorem using #Hex.

-#let hexagons(x, y, n) = {
+#let hexagons(x, y, styles) = {
   // draw n adjacent hexagons vertically import cetz.draw: *
+  set-style(polygon: (stroke: 2pt))
-  for j in range(n) {
+  for (i, style) in styles.enumerate() {
-    polygon((x * 1.5, (y - j) * calc.sqrt(3)), 6)
+    polygon((x * 1.5, (y - i) * calc.sqrt(3)), 6, ..style)
   }
 }

 #definition(name: Hex)[
   The game of #Hex is played on a rhombus-shaped board tiled with hexagons (see @hex).
 Two players are assigned different colors and opposite sides of the board.
-They take turns coloring an empty hexagon, and the player who connects the two sides first wins.
+They take turns to color all the empty hexagons, and the player who connects the two sides wins.
 ]

 #let n = 4